The Victorian era

 - The Victorian era is named after Queen Victoria, who was queen from 1837-1901.
 People who lived during the Victorian era are called Victorians.

-- Steam trains made travel much faster for people.
-It used to take people 12 hours to travel between Birmingham and London if they were riding in a horse-drawn coach.
+- Before the 19th century it used to take people 12 hours to travel between Birmingham and London if they were riding in a horse-drawn coach.
 Steam trains meant they could make the journey in under six hours!

 - Motor cars